glatzl/react-userscripts/README.md

 # react-userscripts
+This is a fork with TailwindCSS support (and typescript out of the box).

+`git clone https://github.com/glatzl/react-userscripts.git && cd react-userscripts/userscript && npm install`
+Now open two terminals and run these commands separately `yarn watch:css`
+`yarn start`

 Develop a Greasemonkey/Tampermonkey script using React

 This repository contains a stub project for developing userscript extensions with react.
 It uses